BrunoWallner/audioviz/README.md

 # audioviz
  Audioviz is a simple and easy to use library that helps you visualise raw audio-data

+ This is done with the help of the Fast Fourier Transform algorithm, some frequency-space and volume normalisation and optional effects like gravity.

+ There are currently only high-level abstractions for live visualisation, where it is consistently fed with data,

+ but mp3 or wav file abstractions might be added in the future.

 ## Demo
 ![demo](./media/demo.gif)